AlikhanBegzhan/Live-Football-World-Cup-Score-Board/README.md

 - the match start time is in Unix timestamp value

 - Console printing in methods is done for else cases
+- Score updating is possible with same score again
+- Some test cases without comparing data to check null conditions